Oushesh/Impact_Nexus005/readme_suggestions.md

    Add Deepcheck to check incoming data
    Aggregate Data from scraping (Airbyte example oekobaudat data here)

-   Bad Comments: why have 2 application running: (unifed: into 1 Django structure) rest_api
+   Bad Comments: why have 2 application running: (unified: into 1 Django structure) rest_api

+## MLOPS
+    * Technical risk -- poorly performing
+    * Compliance risk -- violating regulatory or corporate policies

+## Why make it like the idea of services?
+   Tomorrow when the company has to change infrastructure you can use stuffs like Terraform or ansible to make the transition for different versions of the app.

+## Make Budget for ChatGPT or github copilot
+   * This will 5-10x productivity your engineers in the team.
+   * This is crucial for GPT